Beckman Scholars

 Robert W. Contino

-Beckman Mentor: Dr. Craig Kinsley
+Mentor: Craig Kinsley

 Contino’s research focused on the effect of Maternal Reproductive Experience on Cytochrome c Oxidase mRNA Concentration in the Rat Brain.